Sukasa/IC10-Inliner/README.md

 # IC10 Inliner

 This is a small code project that helps to organize and minify ic10 programs.
 It accepts standard ic10 assembly, parses it, and spits out minified/inlined assembly.
+This project is primarily meant for larger or multi-party projects, to allow you to reap the benefits of extensively-documented code, while not giving up any space efficiency in the in-practice asssembly.

 ## Features
 The full set of features is: